Stuycs-K/2025systems-project03-final-Systems-Final-Project/README.md

-# PROJECT NAME HERE
+# PROJECT NAME HERE (CHANGE THIS!!!!!)

-### GROUP NAME HERE
+### GROUP NAME HERE (CHANGE THIS!!!!!)

-Group Members Here
+Group Members Here (CHANGE THIS!!!!!)

 ### Project Description:

 Explain what is this project.
+(CHANGE THIS!!!!!)

 ### Instructions:

 How does the user install/compile/run the program.
+(CHANGE THIS!!!!!)
 How does the user interact with this program?
+(CHANGE THIS!!!!!)

+### Resources/ References:

+list here(CHANGE THIS!!!!!)